horengoding/ConvertJPGtoPDF/README.md

 ## Notes

 - Uploaded images and generated PDFs are stored per-session under `uploads/<uuid>/` on the server.
-These aren't automatically cleaned up — clear the folder occasionally if disk usage grows.
+These are automatically cleaned up clear the folder after 1 hour occasionally if disk usage grows.
 - Mobile browsers often can't render a PDF inside an `<iframe>`; the "Open in new tab" button is a fallback, though some mobile browsers will auto-download instead of previewing.